philnash/react-express-starter/README.md

 1. Each time you start coding, you need to visit our github repository first and go to pull requests. https://github.com/defworm/Firestarter/pulls  Check if there are any new pull requests that need to be reviewed.
 If so, review the request and merge with the "Development" branch - not the main branch.
 2. In your terminal (VS Code), use the command "git pull origin development" to pull the most recent updates into your terminal.
 3.   run npm i to install the package-lock.json and node_modules.
 Make sure you run this command in the Client and Server each time you pull new code in case there are new dependencies/node modules that need to be installed.
+4. a.
+Create a .env file in the root folder.
+Add this information to your .env file:
+        # Frontend
+REACT_APP_SERVER_URL=http://localhost/3000/
+PORT=3000
+        use_env_variable=(put your PG_URI here)
+        PG_URI= paste your link here
+        DB_USERNAME=enter your username here, typically it is postgres DB_PASSWORD=enter your password here
+        DB_DATABASE=firestarter
-4. Create a .env file in the Server folder.
+4. b.
+Create a .env file in the Server folder.
 Add this information to your .env file:
         PORT=3001
         use_env_variable=(put your PG_URI here)
         PG_URI= paste your link here